lieuzhenghong/inspectors-gadget/README.md

 src="
 https://thumbs.gfycat.com/FarflungPastelKinglet-size_restricted.gif">

-You can work on mutiple projects at once and even have multiple versions of the same project.
+The save and load feature lets you work on multiple projects at once and even have multiple versions of the same project.

 ### Exported report
 <img src="/docs/img/report.png">